Search results (309)

 ) reporting gusts of up to 69mph, and Andrewsfield (Essex) having 26cm of lying snow.
 A very cold start again on the 10th, with some sunshine, but showers of snow or hail, mainly in eastern counties at first, some spreading further westwards.
 After another frost, the 11th saw early wintry showers

-from flooding and/or lightning.
+.
 Some transport routes and travel services affected.
 Some journeys require longer travel times.
 Road conditions affected by spray and standing water and/or hail.
 Short-term disruption to power and/or other utilities and services in some places.
-Flooding of homes
+Flooding of homes and businesses.
+Danger to life due

 Page navigation